raghavendra12345/Python-Projects/README.md

 # Python-Projects
-Realtime Python Projects from Udemy
+Python Projects for Fun!
+Only for Educational Purpose.